Lost (TV series): Season 5

 Season 5 follows two timelines.
 The first timeline takes place on the island where the survivors who were left behind erratically jump forward and backward through time.
-In one of these time periods, John speaks with Richard Alpert, one of the Others, who says that to save the island, he must bring everyone back.
-John goes to the same underground station Ben went to.
-After moving the wheel himself, John is transported to the Sahara in 2007, as the time shifts on the island stop and the survivors are stranded with the Dharma Initiative in 1974.
-In 2007, John contacts the Oceanic Six, but no one wants to return.
-The last one of the Oceanic Six he finds is a depressed Jack.
-John tells Jack his father is alive on the island.
-This seriously affects Jack, and he begins taking flights, hoping to crash on the island again.
-Ben finds John and kills him.
-After John's death, the Oceanic Six are told to board the Ajira Airways Flight 316 to return to the island and in order to go back, they have to take John Locke's body in the plane.
-They take the flight, but some land in 1977, where they meet with the other survivors who are now part of the Dharma Initiative, and others land in 2007.
-The survivors in 1977 are told by Daniel Faraday that if they detonate a nuclear bomb at the hatch's construction site, the electromagnetic energy below it will be negated; as a result, the hatch would never be built and their future could be changed.
-In 2007, John Locke apparently comes back to life.
-He instructs Richard Alpert to speak with a time-traveling John and tell him that he must bring everyone back to the island.
+In one of these time periods, Locke speaks with Richard Alpert, one of the Others, who says that to save the island, he must bring everyone back.
+Locke goes to the same underground station Ben went to.
+After moving the island himself, Locke is transported to the Sahara in 2007, as the time shifts on the island stop and the survivors are stranded with the DHARMA Initiative in 1974.
+In 2007, Locke contacts the Oceanic Six but fails to convince them to return.
+Locke tells Jack his father is alive on the island.
+This causes Jack to start taking flights every week, hoping to crash back on the island.
+Ben finds Locke and kills him.
+After Locke's death, the Oceanic Six are told to board Ajira Airways Flight 316 to return to the island and in order to go back, they have to take Locke's body in the plane.
+They take the flight, but some land in 1977, where they meet with the other survivors who are now part of the DHARMA Initiative, and others land in 2007.
+The survivors in 1977 are told by Daniel Faraday that if they detonate a hydrogen bomb at the Swan construction site, the electromagnetic energy below it will be destroyed; as a result, the hatch would never be built, and the plane would not crash.
+In 2007, Locke apparently comes back to life.
+He instructs Richard to speak with a time-traveling Locke and tell him that he must bring everyone back to the island.
 After this, he goes to speak with Jacob.
-The season finale reveals that John Locke is still dead and another entity has taken over his form to manipulate Ben into killing Jacob.
+The season finale reveals that Locke is still dead and another entity has taken over his form to manipulate Ben into killing Jacob.
 In 1977, Juliet detonates the fission core taken from the hydrogen bomb.